-After that two-month interim spent in the vicinity of Port Suez, the almost six-hundred officers and other ranks of the 1st Battalion were to board His Majesty's Transport Alaunia at Port Tewfiq, on March 14 to begin the voyage through the Suez Canal en route to France.
-The Newfoundlanders would disembark eight days afterwards in the Mediterranean portcity of Marseilles, on March 22.
+After a two-month interim spent in the vicinity of Port Suez, the almost six-hundred officers and other ranks of the 1st Battalion boarded His Majesty's Transport Alaunia at Port Tewfiq, on March 14 to begin the voyage through the Suez Canal en route to France.

+The Newfoundlanders would disembark eight days afterwards in the Mediterranean port-city of Marseilles, on March 22.